xSandoval21x/book-tracker/README.md

 * I used a table element which I hadn't really used before
 * Got practice with adding and removing table rows
 * I notice I am getting quicker with the javascript, but I still am taking a long time with the CSS
+* I came back to the project a couple weeks later to add local storage accessibility which was a good learning experience